petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-7-content-authoring-and-management/publishing-content-with-workflows.md

 ---
 # Publishing Content with Workflows

 In the previous sections, you learned about the tools Liferay provides for managing digital assets and web content, and you put some of them to use in enhancing Clarity's enterprise marketing website.
 However, Clarity's recent growth means that managing this website is no longer an isolated project for a small team or an individual.
 Rather, it is a complex undertaking that spans multiple departments and internal stakeholders within the organization.
 As such, Clarity needs standardized approval processes and means for publishing an increasing volume of content and collaborating among its disparate teams.
+In this article, you'll learn about the features in Liferay that you can use to manage the publication and approval cycle.

 ## Publishing Tools